static-web-server/static-web-server/docs/content/features/windows-service.md

 **Important notes**

-- This is a Windows platform specific feature.
+- This is a Windows platform-specific feature.
 It means the `--windows-service` argument and its env will not be present in Unix-like systems.
-- Running SWS as a Windows service doesn't require to enable it via the [configuration file](../configuration/config-file.md) (`windows-service = true`) because it's already enabled during the service installation.
+- Running SWS as a Windows service doesn't require enabling it via the [configuration file](../configuration/config-file.md) (`windows-service = true`) because it's already enabled during the service installation.

 ## Service privileges

-To either install or uninstall the SWS Windows service requires *administrator* privileges, so make sure to open the terminal application as administrator or give to your [Powershell](https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.2) session enough privileges otherwise you will get an `"Access is denied"` error.
+To either install or uninstall the SWS Windows service requires *administrator* privileges, so make sure to open the terminal application as administrator or give your [Powershell](https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.2)](https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.2) session enough privileges otherwise you will get an `"Access is denied"` error.

 We recommend a [Powershell](https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.2) session with administrator privileges.